 Do You Know the Difference Between Probate and Non-Probate Property?

-The question on most people’s mind when drafting an estate plan is what exactly is considered probate and non-probate assets?
+The question on most people’s minds when drafting an estate plan is what exactly is considered probate and non-probate assets?
 In general, people prefer to skip probate court altogether as the process can be expensive and timely.
 If you are planning your estate, the key is to have as many non-probate assets as possible.

 Let’s take a look at the differences between the two categories.

 Probate assets are anything that is owned solely by the decedent before death, and typically includes the following:

 - Property titled solely in the decedent’s name or held as a tenant in common

 - Property, such as jewelry, furniture, automobiles or other household items

 - Bank accounts solely in the decedent’s name